jcfranco/uc-2017-customizing-widgets/slides/index.md

 ---

 Before writing a bunch of CSS selectors, let's look at the
-# Theming Method.
+# Theme Structure.

 ---

-# Theming Method
+# Theme Structure

 Three main areas:
 - Color